 05 of 07

-Published bimonthly, each issue of Small Farm Today has a focus of one or two topics.
-Recent issue topics include: livestock; wool and fiber, marketing; and equipment, herbs and greenhouses.
+Published bimonthly, each issue of Small Farm Today has a focus on one or two topics, including livestock; wool and fiber, marketing; and equipment, herbs, and greenhouses.
 A heavy focus on how-to and specifically aimed at the small-scale farmer who is making a living with his farm, Small Farm Today is a great read with a lot of information to absorb in each issue.

 06 of 07